Frequently Asked Question

 Who sponsors Sibshops?

-Sibshops Northern California is a partnership with the California Sibling Leadership Network (The California chapter of the Sibling Leadership Network) and the facilitators and support team involved are all volunteers.
+Sibshops West is a fiscally sponsored project of the California Sibling Leadership Network (The California chapter of the Sibling Leadership Network).
+The facilitators and support team involved are all volunteers.
 A wide array of organizations sponsor Sibshops around the world, including early intervention centers, school districts, children’s hospitals, developmental disability services agencies, faith communities, and community centers.
 Sibshop facilitators generally partner with a local organization to offer Sibshops.

 Are Sibshops free?

-Sibshops Northern California’s virtual Sibshops are free to attend.
+Sibshops West's virtual Sibshops are free to attend.
 At this time, virtual Sibshops are provided by a group of volunteer certified facilitators.
+Donations are welcome to support the program!

 Let's Work Together